How to Calculate Loss of Consortium Damages

 loss of affection and intimacy is a form of non-economic damage

-Who Can Bring a Claim for Loss of Consortium?
+Who Can Bring a Claim for Loss of Consortium for an Injured Spouse?

 Now, a person in a close family relationship with an injury victim may file a claim for loss of consortium.
 These claims are often called “loss of comfort.”